steales/Steales-IPing-Pong/README.md

 # Steales-IPing-Pong
-This is a website IPv4 address pinger :)
+This is a website IPaddress pinger :)